 Throughout his career, David Amaro has been one of the most skilled and versatile guitarists on the music scene.
-Whether featured in Jazz, Fusion, Rock, Brazilian, World Music or Afro Cuban settings, David has been equally talented as a soloist and as an accompanist on a variety of electric and acoustic guitars.
+Whether featured in Jazz, Fusion, Rock and Brazilian settings, David has been equally talented as a soloist and as an accompanist on a variety of electric and acoustic guitars.

 Born 1949 in Santa Ana, California, Mexican American David Amaro began playing the guitar at the age of nine.
 As a teenager, he played with rock bands for school functions and regularly at Disneyland.
 He studied with the master of the seven-string guitar and veteran of the 1930's, George Van Eps.
 At the age of 21, David officially began his professional touring career with Bill Medley of the Righteous Brothers and International singing star Andy Williams.